Persistence of Heterodimensional Cycles: Introduction

 \subsection{Applications of Theorem \ref{thm:persis_hdd_2p}}

-Dynamical systems coming from scientific applications usually have a form of finite-parameter families of differential equations or maps.
-The non-degeneracy/propriety conditions of Theorem \ref{thm:persis_hdd_2p} are explicit, and checking them requires only a finite amount of computations with a finite number of periodic and heteroclinic orbits.
-Thus, Theorem \ref{thm:persis_hdd_2p} provides a universal tool for detecting and demonstrating the robust coindex-1 heterodimensional dynamics in multidimensional systems.
+A commonly shared conjecture is that any $C^r$-diffeomorphism is either uniformly hyperbolic (i.e., every chain-recurrent class is uniformly hyperbolic) or it is arbitrarily close in $C^r$ to a diffeomorphism with wild hyperbolic sets (persistent homoclinic tangencies) or with robust heterodimensional dynamics, or both, see \cite{Pa00,Bo11} (for flows, one should also add a possibility of robust ``Lorenz-like'' dynamics \cite{ABS83,GW79,MPP04}).
+Irrespective of whether this conjecture is true or not, it is an empirical fact that homoclinic tangencies easily appear in many non-hyperbolic systems; we expect the same should be true for heterodimensional cycles.

-In a series of papers \citep{Li16,LT17,LT20,LLST22} we have shown that heterodimensional cycles emerge due to several types of homoclinic bifurcations.
-In fact, in the spirit of \cite{Tu96,Tu10,Go14}, one can conjecture that coindex-1 heterodimensional cycles can appear, with very few exceptions, in any homoclinic/heteroclinic bifurcation whose effective dimension allows it, i.e., when the dynamics of the map under consideration are not reduced to a two-dimensional invariant manifold and the map is not sectionally dissipative (area-contracting)\footnote{To have a heterodimensional cycle we need saddles with different dimensions of unstable manifolds, and these conditions are obviously necessary.
+In support of such claim, we have shown in a series of papers \citep{Li16,LT17,LT20,LLST22} that heterodimensional cycles emerge due to several types of homoclinic bifurcations.
+In fact, in the spirit of \cite{Tu96,Tu10,Go14}, one can conjecture that coindex-1 heterodimensional cycles can appear, with very few exceptions, in any homoclinic/heteroclinic bifurcation whose effective dimension allows it, i.e., when the dynamics of the map under consideration are not reduced to a two-dimensional invariant manifold and the map is not sectionally-dissipative (i.e., not area-contracting)\footnote{To have a heterodimensional cycle, we need saddles with different dimensions of unstable manifolds, and these conditions are obviously necessary.
 The conjecture is that they should also be sufficient for the birth of a heterodimensional cycle in most situations.}.

-We believe this is true, so Theorem \ref{thm:persis_hdd_2p} allows for establishing the presence of robust heterodimensional dynamics whenever a non-hyperbolic chaotic behavior with more than one positive Lyapunov exponent (the ``hyperchaos'' in the terminology of \cite{Ro79}) is observed.
+We believe this conjecture is true, so Theorem \ref{thm:persis_hdd_2p} allows for establishing the presence of robust heterodimensional dynamics whenever a non-hyperbolic chaotic behavior with more than one positive Lyapunov exponent (the ``hyperchaos'' in the terminology of \cite{Ro79}) is observed.
 In particular, it was also shown in \citep{Li16,LT17,LT20} that the coindex-1 heterodimensional cycles can be a part of a pseudohyperbolic chain-transitive attractor which appears in systems with Shilnikov loops \citep{Sh70,TS98,GKT21} or after a periodic perturbation of the Lorenz attractor \citep{TS08}.
 It, thus, follows from Theorems \ref{thm:persis_hdd} and \ref{thm:persis_hdd_2p} that the attractor in such systems remains heterodimensional for an open set of parameter values.